linrongbin16/lin.vim/README.md

-lin-vim is a distribution of vim configurations, plugins and commands for Vim, Gvim.
+Lin-Vim is a distribution of Vim and DevTools.

 It is for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.